26th June 2018 | Argentina

 A legend is a legend.
 No matter where he is, he is bound to be the one grabbing the limelight.

 Sports is no more just a way of relaxing but has turned into a religion.
-People in abundance follow it, abide by it , blend in it and for them, the extraordinary players is no less than a divine soul.
+People in abundance follow it, abide by it , blend in it and for them, the extraordinary players are no less than a divine soul.
 One such name in the list of the exemplaries is - Gabriel Batistuta.
 The 49 years old retired sportsman, is a legend and will always remain one.

 But, it was not that the best shall be confined to one area.
 After his retirement from football, the ‘Goal King’ decided to ride a horse and swing a mallet.
 In 2009 he collaborated with the known Loro Piana polo club and successfully scored two goals in the elite game of polo.
-This wasn’t a one time thing for him and by undergoing heavy practice and frequent participation, within a year, The legendary football player terrorised a high-spot in the game of horses by wining Copa Stella Artois.
+This wasn’t a one time thing for him and by undergoing heavy practice and frequent participation, within a year, the legendary football player terrorised a high-spot in the game of horses by wining Copa Stella Artois.
 After this he shaped his own polo team alongside his farming business.

 The team was highly influenced by the Florentine love he received, thus making the official jersey color purple, he named the team La Gloria.
 Though now he has retired himself from both polo and football, Gabriel is still a synonym of pulsating football who brought his zest in the game of polo.
 Be it through kicking the ball or hitting it with mallet, Gabriel know the art of bagging a goal perfectly.